forwardkth/BBRobot/README.md

-# BBRobot_VisualGDB
+# BBRobot
-This is a VS2017 C++ project with VisualGDB configuration for My Beaglebone WIFI robot project based on modified "Blacklib" running on Debian Linux.
+This is My Beaglebone WiFi robot project based on modified version of the "Blacklib" running on Debian Linux for Beaglebone board.

-Here you can find the Remote autonomous controller project for this robot here: https://github.com/forwardkth/BBRobot_OpenCV
+Here you can find the Remote controller project for this robot here: https://github.com/forwardkth/BBRobotController_CV_DL_SF

 And here is the WPF UI controller: https://github.com/forwardkth/robot_WPF_UI